benfjohnson/developer-dot/avatax/dev-guide/getting-started-with-avatax/troubleshooting.md

   <li class="next"><a href="/avatax/dev-guide/getting-started-with-avatax/configure-your-avatax-account/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

-When beginning development with AvaTax, you may often see errors.
-Each error message has its own steps to debug and diagnose the problem, and it's important to know how to begin working with these errors.
+Whenever AvaTax is unable to respond to your API call, the software will present you with an AvaTax error code.
+Each error code contains a hyperlink to a web page with more information about the error.
+As you learn the AvaTax API, it's important that you understand how to read and interpret these error codes.

 <h3>Handling Error Messages</h3>

-It's normal at this stage of development to see error messages from the AvaTax API.
-We've designed our error messages to clearly tell you what went wrong, what you can do about it, and how to proceed.
-We've published documentation that explains <a class="dev-guide-link" href="https://developer.avalara.com/avatax/errors/">all REST error codes and how to interpret them</a>.
+We've designed the AvaTax error messages to clearly tell you what went wrong, what you can do about it, and how to proceed.
+You can read a list of <a class="dev-guide-link" href="https://developer.avalara.com/avatax/errors/">all AvaTax REST error codes</a> on the developer website - and each error message contains within it a hyperlink to the page for that specific error.
+Our community forums team monitors all comments on the developer website, so if you see anything confusing, write us a comment - we'd love to improve our documentation!

-AvaTax identifies all error messages using HTTP response codes between 400 and 499 (for errors in your API call), as well as between 500 and 599 (for errors within AvaTax itself).
+To get started hanlding errors, AvaTax identifies all error conditions using the standard HTTP response codes.
+Codes between 400 and 499 refer to an error in your API call, and codes between 500 and 599 refer to errors within AvaTax itself.
 If your program gets an HTTP response code between 400 and 499, here's how to proceed:

 <ul class="dev-guide-list">
-    <li>Parse the error message</li>
+    <li>Parse the error message using a JSON parsing engine.</li>
-    <li>Display the summary of the error to the user</li>
+    <li>Display the summary of the error to the user.</li>
-    <li>Link the user to the documentation page that explains the error</li>
+    <li>Link the user to the documentation page that explains the error.</li>
-    <li>Allow the user to retry their action</li>
+    <li>Allow the user to make a change to their request, or retry their action.</li>
 </ul>

 For example, let's examine how to handle an authentication error.
 If you make an AvaTax API call you receive the error message <a class="dev-guide-link" href="https://developer.avalara.com/avatax/errors/AuthenticationIncomplete/">AuthenticationIncomplete</a>, here's what you will see:

 <pre>
 Request: GET /api/v2/companies/
 Authorization: Basic MYBADCREDENTIALS